Progressive Muslim vote: United Kingdom

 Former Labour MP and left-wing politician George Galloway has also appealed to Muslim voters in Rochdale by capitalising on their dissatisfaction with the party's Gaza stance.
 On 29 February 2024, Galloway won the 2024 Rochdale by-election with 40% of the vote.
 During his victory speech, Galloway accused Starmer of enabling the "catastrophe" in Gaza.

 During the 2024 United Kingdom general election, the Green Party of England and Wales won four parliamentary seats and two million votes.
 Sky News reported that a significant number of British Muslims had switched their vote from Labour to the Greens due to their dissatisfaction with Labour's stance on the Gaza war.
 During election campaigning, senior Greens politicians including deputy leader Zack Polanski and co-leader Adrian Ramsay targeted Muslim voters by visiting mosques and campaigning for a halt to arms sales to Israel.
 A Muslim Greens group was also established by Fesl Reza-Khan to mobilise activists.
 During the 2024 UK election, the Greens' candidate Carla Denyer captured Bristol Central, which has a large British Somali community.
-The Greens also came second and third place in Sheffield Central and East London, areas with large Muslim populations.
+The Greens also came second and third place in Sheffield Central, an area with a large Muslim population.

+During the 2026 Gorton and Denton by-election on 27 February 2026, the Green Party appealed to British Muslim by distributing leaflets draped with the Palestinian flag at mosques, campaigning on Gaza and highlighting contentious comments by Prime Minister Keir Starmer that had upset the British Muslim community.
+The Greens' candidate Hannah Spencer ultimately won the election by a margin of 40.7%, with Reform UK and Labour coming second and third place respectively.
+In response to Spencer's victory, Stamer and Reform's candidate Matthew Goodwin accused the Greens of running a sectarian campaign, with Goodwin attributing the Green victory to a "coalition of Islamists and woke progressives."
+In addition, Reform UK leader Nigel Farage and the Conservative-linked election observer group Democratic Voters alleged that "family voting" had occurred among British Muslim voters.
+In response, Spencer and party leader Zach Polanski said that the Greens won because they had campaigned on cost of living issues, defending international law and human rights in Gaza and combating Reform UK.